rojkov/bureaucrat/README.rst

  2. fields.

 The second parameter sets the root context of a new process instance.
-Participants see the context as the attribute `Workitem.fields`.

 At the momemnt the engine supports only one format for process definitions which resembles the format used in the BPML specification.
 Check this `process